datajerk/naspberrypi2/README.md

 ```
 watch cat /proc/mdstat
 ```
-This really does take a long time...
+This really does take a long time... do something else while this is happening.

-While its going, we can still build the filesystem:
+When its done, come back and make a filesystem!
 ```
-mkfs /dev/md0
+mkfs.ext4 /dev/md0
+When its done, come back and make a filesystem!
 ```
 That takes another 30 min or so...